saltybun/salt/README.md

 ### `salt` intrinsics

+- `init` - inits a new `salt.json` file in the current directory with example command
 - `add` - adds a bundle to your salt interface
 - `sym` - creates a symlink from the current folder to the bundle location
 - `i` - install the package `VALUE`